MetaMudraGames/MM-Unicode-Artmaker/README.md

-# MetaMudra-ASCII-Artmaker
+# MetaMudra-Unocide-Artmakera

-An android app to make ASCII art for llm chat interface
+An llm specificaction that conversts llm into unicide artmaker for MetaMudra games